netascode/nac-branch/docs/Readme.md

 - Multiple pairs of redundant 1 Gbps Ethernet RJ45 or SFP (optical) connections configured as trunk ports, each supporting a subset of the overall VLANs.
 STP on the switch will put one of the connections of each pair into blocking mode, ensuring there are no loops between the switch and the MX security appliance.
 This potential option addresses both redundancy and aggregate bandwidth across all VLANs (not per individual VLAN) between the MX security appliance and the switch or switch stack.

 The use of SFP (optical) connectivity may also be needed in situations where the MX security appliance and the switch are physically separated from each other.
 Distances greater than 100 meters, or facilities where only fiber optic cabling exists between wiring closets may result in the use of the SFP ports.
 For Release 1 - Early Availability it is assumed that the MX-85 security appliance and switch are physically adjacent to each other, requiring only RJ45 wired connectivity.
-Hence, the physical port on the MX-85 security appliance is hard-coded in the YAML configuration files found within the /data directory of this repository to port 1, rather than being assigned a variable which can be assigned by the end-user.
+Hence, the physical port on the MX-85 security appliance is hard-coded in the YAML configuration files found within the *data* directory of this repository to port 1, rather than being assigned a variable which can be assigned by the end-user.

 ### Small Branch Switch ###
 For Release 1 - Early Availability, a single C9300L-24P-4X or C9300L-48P-4X Layer 2 switch provides LAN connectivity to devices within the small branch.
 Physical port media and speeds, as well as Power over Ethernet (PoE) support for these models are shown in the table below.
 Both models support fixed 4 x 1/10Gbps SFP+ uplink ports.